lesterpjy/uva_msai_vault/RL/Off-Policy TD Learning with Approximation.md

 **Off-Policy TD Learning with Function Approximation**

 In standard _on-policy_ TD learning, the agent’s behavior policy is the same as the target policy.
-In _off-policy_ learning, we collect data (transitions) under a _behavior policy_ bb, while we want to learn about or improve a _target policy_ π\pi.
-This introduces a mismatch between the distribution of visited state-action pairs and the distribution under the target policy. **Importance sampling** weights ρt\rho_t compensate for this mismatch.
+In _off-policy_ learning, we collect data (transitions) under a _behavior policy_ $b$, while we want to learn about or improve a _target policy_ $\pi$.
+This introduces a mismatch between the distribution of visited state-action pairs and the distribution under the target policy. **Importance sampling** weights $\rho_t$ compensate for this mismatch.

 When we also use function approximation (e.g., linear or nonlinear), we combine these ideas into **off-policy TD learning with approximation**.
 Below is a more detailed treatment, starting from the fundamental concepts up to the known risks of divergence.